Thopic/Igonometree/README.md

 ## Technical details

 * **Alignment:** Uses `mafft` for fast multiple sequence alignment.
-* **Subsampling:** For large lineages, computes a distance matrix and clusters sequences. `Ns` sequences are selected from clusters.
+* **Subsampling:** For large lineages, computes a distance matrix and clusters sequences with AgglomerativeClustering. `Ns` sequences are selected from clusters.
-* **Ancestral reconstruction:** Based on parsimony and the known germline sequence.
-Likelihood-based ASR is complicated on multifurcating trees.
 * **Tree inference and placement:** Uses `raxml-ng` and `epa-ng`.
-* **Tree type:** Non-binary (collapsed) trees are used.
+Return trees that are usually non-binary (collapsed) (which is very frequent for antibodies).
+* **Ancestral reconstruction:** For ASR (and just for ASR), we use parsimony rather than likelihood.
+Likelihood-based ASR methods don't really exist for multifurcating trees, and the existence of the germline make parsimony based methods fairly good.
 * **Germline required.** Needed for rooting and ASR.

-## Caveats

-* The method prioritizes scalability and robustness over exactness.
-* Works well for qualitative structure and lineage dynamics, but don’t expect perfect branch support.